ACT Test Dates & Information

 • Some colleges require the ACT with Writing (which includes an essay), so you should check with the colleges to which you’re applying to see if they require the essay.
 The trend in recent years has been for college not to require the essay.

-• Ivy League Tutoring strongly recommends that you order the Test Information Release (TIR) when you register.
-This additional service ($25) provides you with a copy of the test questions, a list of your answers, and the answer key.
+• Ivy League Tutoring strongly recommends that you order the ACT My Answer Key (formerly Test Information Release) when you register.
+This additional service ($32) provides you with a digital copy of the test questions, a list of your answers, and the answer key.
 Reviewing the problems you missed on the test is an excellent way to improve your score.
 If you took the ACT with essay, you will receive a copy of your writing prompt.
-TIR is only available for three test dates a year in December, April, and June
+ACT My Answer Key for the 2025-2026 testing year will occur in September, April, and June.
+See www.act.org/myanswerkey for more information.

 To get started, call